syncfusion-content/maui-docs/MAUI/Barcode-Generator/getting-started.md

 ## Initialize QR Code symbology

 You can set the required symbology type to the barcode generator based on input value by initializing the `Symbology` property.
-In the following code snippet, the QR code is set as the barcode symbology.
+In the following code sample, the QR code is set as the barcode symbology.

 {% tabs %}